Preserving Expert-Level Privacy in Offline Reinforcement Learning

 \section{RELATED WORK}

-\mypar{Comparison to prior work on DP Offline RL} There have been recent work exploring the intersection of differential privacy (DP) and reinforcement learning (RL)~\citep{wang2019privacy,qiao2023near,qiao2024offline,zhou2022dprl,liao2023local}.~\citep{,qiao2023near,qiao2024offline,zhou2022dprl} explores the problem either in the tabular setting or in the linear function approximation setting.
-In either of the cases there is a sufficient statistic (like discrete state-action visit counts or feature covariances to privatize sensitive data) which if made DP, would suffice for the whole algorithm.
+\mypar{Comparison to Prior Work on Private Offline RL} There have been recent works exploring the intersection of differential privacy (DP) and reinforcement learning (RL)~\citep{wang2019privacy,qiao2023near,qiao2024offline,zhou2022dprl,liao2023local}.~\cite{qiao2023near,qiao2024offline,zhou2022dprl, wang2019privacy} explore the problem either in the tabular setting or in the linear function approximation setting.
+In either of the cases there is a sufficient statistic (like discrete state-action visit counts or feature covariances to privatize sensitive data) which if privatized, would suffice to privatize the whole algorithm.
 Specifically,~\cite{wang2019privacy} explores the use of differential privacy (DP) in continuous spaces to only protect the value function approximator.~\cite{liao2023local} explores RL with linear function approximation under local differential privacy guarantee, a stronger notion of privacy where users contributing data do not trust the central aggregator.
 Meanwhile, \cite{qiao2023near, qiao2024offline, vietri2020private} work with tabular MDP settings and discrete state-action spaces, often utilizing some form of state-action visit counts to privatize sensitive data.
 In our work, we extend existing approaches beyond the state-space and linear function approximator constraints and propose a general algorithm which can be used with \emph{continuous state spaces}, and with general functional approximation for RL tasks.

-Furthermore, to the best of our knowledge, expert-level DP has not been dealt with in the context of RL so far.
-Prior work (cited above) are often limited to exploring trajectory-level privacy, which has finer granularity of privacy protection which makes the setting arguably ``easier".
+To the best of our knowledge, expert-level DP has not been dealt with in the context of RL so far.
+Prior works often limit themselves to exploring trajectory-level privacy, which has finer granularity of privacy protection which makes the setting arguably ``easier".
 In this work, we adopt an expert-level notion of neighbourhood when a large number of behavioural policies (or experts) are used for data collection.
 We further note that expert-level privacy differs from existing privacy notions like Joint DP~\citep{chowdhury2022dpregret}, or other notions which aim to protect the transitions and rewards of the MDP.